-As part of our safeguarding policy Child Protection Officers have completed training on domestic violence issues.
+As part of our safeguarding policy, some designated Child Protection Officers have completed training on domestic violence issues.
 With regard to the needs of victims, the school listens to any disclosures and acts appropriately to support and ensure the safety of the victim and any children involved.
-We also have literature available in school about domestic violence issues.